 Overview

-Our facility is committed to protecting the well-being of our residents, staff and visitors.
+Our facility is committed to protecting the well-being of people supportedthe people supported, staff and visitors.
 An important aspect of this responsibility is the development and active commitment of facility leadership and staff to an effective Emergency Management Program (EMP).
 This document, our facility’s All-Risk Emergency Operations Plan (EOP), states our organization’s understanding of how we will manage and conduct actions under emergency conditions.
 As such, it has been reviewed and approved by our organization’s leadership (see Organizational Approval on page iii).

-We understand that there are a variety of hazards, both natural and human-caused, that may pose risks to the health and safety of residents, staff and visitors.
+We understand that there are a variety of hazards, both natural and human-caused, that may pose risks to the health and safety of people supportedthe people supported, staff and visitors.
 Furthermore, these hazards may also pose risks to our on-going business operations.

 This is an “all hazards” plan and we have verified through our Hazard Vulnerability Analysis (HVA) that the hazards that pose the greatest risk (a combination of probability and consequence) are given special attention in our plan, training and exercises.

 We recognize that the effectiveness of this plan requires the commitment of facility administrators and staff.
-The day-to-day provision of services to our residents requires considerable focus and effort, yet we have a duty to prepare for events that may have significant impact to our residents and facility.
+The day-to-day provision of services to people supportedthe people supported requires considerable focus and effort, yet we have a duty to prepare for events that may have significant impact to people supportedthe people supported and facility.

-This plan is a living document that will be reviewed at least annually and updated as necessary based on “lessons learned” during exercises or real events; the evolution of new “best practices”; or changes to local, state and federal regulatory requirements.
+This plan is a living document that will be reviewed at least annually and updated as necessary based on “lessons learned” during onging exercises, table top event and/or real events; the evolution of new “best practices”; or changes to local, state and federal regulatory requirements.

 Purpose and Scope